mattcarlotta/snackables/README.md

 #### Load env

-For some use cases, you may want to manually load the **env.config.json** file and pass its arguments to the [config method](#config-method).
+For some use cases, you may want to manually load the **env.config.json** configuration file and pass its returned environment configuration to the [config method](#config-method).
 To do so, pass `load` an environment name as the first argument:

 ```js
 const { config, load } = require("snackables");